utopia2046/Doc/md/Environment Setup.md

 Are you sure you want to continue connecting (yes/no/[fingerprint])? yes
 ```

-### 2. Add SSH key on Github website.
+### 2. Add SSH key on Github website

-Sign in Github website and go to https://github.com/settings/keys page.
+Sign in Github website and go to <https://github.com/settings/keys> page.
 Click New SSH Key, give it a name and paste the public key content.

-### 3. Clone repo to local.
+### 3. Clone repo to local

 Go to your repro, copy clone string from Code menue SSH tab like below, and run in Git console: